Read the Passage: 2 Peter 1:1-11

 Introduction (1:1–2)

-Peter begins this letter by identifying himself as “Simeon Peter” (2 Pet.
-1:1), which is one of only two times in the Bible that the Hebrew form of Peter’s first name is used (cf. Acts 15:14).
+Peter begins this letter by identifying himself as “Simon Peter” (2 Pet.
+1:1), which is the only time outside of the Gospels that Peter is referred to using his Hebrew and Greek names together.
 Peter describes himself as “a bondservant and apostle” (2 Pet.
-1:1), that is, a sent-one who has no personal rights.
+1:1)—that is, a sent one who has no personal rights.
 Peter then describes his readers as “those who have obtained like precious faith” (2 Pet.
 1:1).
 These are the same recipients of Peter’s first letter (cf. 2 Pet.
 3:1).
-The term “obtained” literally means to receive by divine will.
-The apostle’s point here is that his readers did not earn their salvation, but rather attained it as a gift from God (cf. Eph.
+The term “obtained” literally means to attain or to receive by divine will.
+Peter’s point here is that his readers did not earn their faith or salvation; rather, they freely received it as a gift from God (cf. Eph.
 2:8–9).
 Indeed, this faith was obtained “by the righteousness of God” (2 Pet.
 1:1; cf. 2 Cor.
 5:21).
 Peter then wishes his readers “grace and peace” (2 Pet.
-1:2), a traditional Greek and Hebrew salutation.
+1:2), which is a traditional Greek and Hebrew greeting.

 Greeting (1:3–4)

 In 2 Pet.
-1:3 Peter makes that important claim that God’s “divine power has given to us all things that pertain to life and godliness.”
-This, of course, means that any failure to be sanctified lies with believers, not with God or His revelation.
+1:3 Peter makes the important claim that God’s “divine power has given to us all things that pertain to life and godliness.”
+This, of course, means that any failure to be sanctified lies with believers, not with God, nor with His revelation.
 In writing that God has called believers “by glory and virtue” (2 Pet.
-1:3), Peter is saying that God effectually saves men on the basis of who he is (i.e., his glory) and what he did (i.e., his death on the cross—that is, his virtue).
-In salvation, Peter writes, God “has granted to us his precious and very great promises, so that through them you may become partakers of the divine nature, having escaped from the corruption that is in the world because of sinful desire” (2 Pet.
+1:3), Peter is saying that God effectually saves men on the basis of who He is (i.e., His glory) and what He did (i.e., His death on the cross—that is, His virtue).
+In regard to salvation, Peter writes, God “has granted to us his precious and very great promises, so that through them you may become partakers of the divine nature, having escaped from the corruption that is in the world because of sinful desire” (2 Pet.
 1:4).
-Indeed, believers are imputed with Jesus’ righteousness and imparted with the divine nature via the indwelling Holy Spirit.
+Indeed, believers are imputed with Jesus’ righteousness and imparted with the divine nature via the indwelling Holy Spirit (cf. 2 Cor.
+5:21).

 Exhortation (1:5–11)

-While Peter had brought up the doctrine of election in regard to justification in 2 Pet.
+While Peter had brought up the doctrine of election in regard to justification at 2 Pet.
 1:1, here in 2 Pet.
 1:5 the apostle appeals to human effort in regard to sanctification.
-Peter notes that because we are saved and equipped for growth “giving all diligence, add to your faith virtue.”
+Peter notes that because we are saved and equipped for spiritual growth “giving all diligence, add to your faith virtue.”
 The apostle then lists seven moral virtues.
 The phrase “giving all diligence” refers to exerting maximum effort.
 Peter’s point is that believers are to do all that they can to cultivate Christ-likeness.
 Indeed, the apostle notes that if one attains moral virtues, then one is not “barren nor unfruitful” (2 Pet.
 1:8)—that is, one’s faith will not be sterile (cf. Jas.
 2:17).
 Yet, if one does not cultivate Christ-likeness, then one’s faith is “shortsighted,” perhaps even to the point of suffering from “blindness” (2 Pet.
-1:9)—that is, the individual may not even be regenerate.
+1:9)—that is, the individual may not even be truly cleansed from their sins.

 Application Questions: